t-hasic/events_finder/README.md

 # Tailbox Events Finder Comparison

-Web app to test various events finder hypotheses:
+Web app to observe the different user behaviors when searching for events.

-- OpenAI Embeddings vs. Tailbox Embeddings
-- Feature Search
-- Chatbot Search (+ Human in the Loop)

 # Quickstart